nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **TuitiONE** is a _desktop app for managing contacts, optimized for use via a Command Line Interface_ (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TuitiONE can get your contact management tasks done faster than traditional GUI apps.

+This document serves as a guide to help you get started on how to set up and use **TuitiONE**.
+To start, explore the 'Quick start' section to set up Tuitione and test out some recommended commands.
+For each command specifically, you can view them in the relevant sections to learn more in detail.
+The 'Command summary' at the end of the document lists a table with all the commands present and their syntax.

 * Table of Contents
 {:toc}